 Give Us A Chance To Look At The Films Before Coming Up With A Final Opinion

 So, you came down to our department to talk to us about the study you just ordered.
 Maybe, it is a CT scan of the abdomen and pelvis.
 Or perhaps, an MRI of the knee.
 If you know the nuances of reading these studies and you are telling us all the findings, then why did you come down in the first place?
 Did you do a 4-year radiology residency already?
 I think not.
-Give us a chance to make the correct diagnosis, not the one that you want to tell us!
+Give us a chance to make the correct diagnosis, not the one you want to tell us!

 Final Words To The Ordering Clinician

-We are clinicians too, so we appreciate some professional courtesy.
+We are clinicians, too, so we appreciate some professional courtesy.
 Do onto others as they would do to you!